Updated for 2016

 2. Condo Association Stability!

-Orlando, Kisimmee and Davenport Condo associations are going bankrupt left and right due to the foreclosure epidemic.
-What that means to you is you could be buying into a community that is not financially stable and you may end up having to pick up the slack for other people who aren’t paying, what do I mean by slack?
+Orlando, Kisimmee and Davenport Condo associations were going bankrupt left and right due to the foreclosure epidemic just a couple short years ago.
+What that meant to investors is that they could be buying into a community that is not financially stable and you may end up having to pick up the slack for other people who aren’t paying, what do I mean by slack?
 SPECIAL ASSESSMENTS!!
 You need to make sure the association is not in debt, they have a healthy reserve fund, all major renovations such as new roofs, landscaping projects or structural issues such as elevators have been recently replaced and when the last increase in the fees were.

 3. Do They Have a Private Management Company?